ClaudiaTagliaferri/Scenario_Refiner/README.md

-# Scenario Refin_er_: Grounding subjects in images at the morphological level.
+# Scenario Refiner: Grounding subjects in images at the morphological level.

 The code is under Creative Common License: https://creativecommons.org/licenses/by/4.0/